HelenaDominguez/test-repo/README.md

 ###Is this smaller?
 We are just testing GitHub

-  -learning markdowns
+- lerning markdowns
-  -not much more
+- does it work now?

 - No problems exist